TwoFistedJustice/square-pie/docs/a_quick_doc_guide.md

 > Markdown is a plain text format for writing structured documents, based on formatting conventions from email and usenet.

-As our documentation is "living" documentation this guide will help contributors create consistant and readable documentation.
-Both linting and style guidelines are setup to best work with githubs markdown stylesheet.
+As our documentation is "living" documentation this guide will help contributors create consistent and readable documentation.
+Both linting and style guidelines are setup to best work with github's markdown stylesheet.

 <br/>